minprog/platforms/django/lectures/sql/index.md

 1. Create a `urls.py` file within the `flights` application.
 And fill it with standard `urls.py` imports and lists.

-Now, rather than creating actual paths and getting started on `views.py`, we’ll create some models in the `models.py` file.
-In this file, we’ll outline what data we want to store in our application.
+Now, rather than creating actual paths and getting started on `views.py`, we'll create some models in the `models.py` file.
+In this file, we'll outline what data we want to store in our application.
 Then, Django will determine the SQL syntax necessary to store information on each of our models.
-Let’s take a look at what a model for a single flight might look like:
+Let's take a look at what a model for a single flight might look like:

     class Flight(models.Model):
         origin = models.CharField(max_length=64)
         destination = models.CharField(max_length=64)
         duration = models.IntegerField()

-Let’s take a look at what’s going on in this model definition:
+Let's take a look at what's going on in this model definition:

-*   In the first line, we create a new model that **extends** Django’s model class.
+*   In the first line, we create a new model that **extends** Django's model class.
 *   Below, we add fields for origin, destination, and duration.
 The first two are [Char Fields](https://docs.djangoproject.com/en/3.0/ref/forms/fields/#charfield), meaning they store strings, and the third is an [Integer Field](https://docs.djangoproject.com/en/3.0/ref/forms/fields/#integerfield).
 These are just two of many [built-in Django Field classes](https://docs.djangoproject.com/en/3.0/ref/forms/fields/#built-in-field-classes)
 *   We specify maximum lengths of 64 for the two Character Fields. you can check the specifications available for a given field by checking the [documentation](https://docs.djangoproject.com/en/3.0/ref/forms/fields/#built-in-field-classes).